 Club: RB Leipzig

-Like Steffen, Adams has missed much of the campaign through injury.
+Adams missed much of the campaign through injury.
 He was absent for almost the entire first half of the campaign with a persistent groin problem, but made a surprise comeback on Matchday 17 just before the winter break, starting in Leipzig's 3-1 win over Augsburg.

 The New York native began each of the team's next four Bundesliga outings in early 2020 as Julian Nagelsmann's side kept up their title challenge, but a calf injury in training sent him to the sidelines once again.
-He returned to the starting line-up in the 1-1 draw with Freiburg on Matchday 26, but had to settle for a role as a second-half substitute in the 5-0 win in Mainz a week later.
+He returned to the starting line-up in the 1-1 draw with Freiburg on Matchday 26, and has made a further eight appearances, including four starts - including one at right-back.

 Watch: Adams remaining focused during self-isolation